About the course

 The expertise of scholars in Oxford covers most of the main areas and periods of the history of science, medicine, and technology.
 A varied programme of seminars, lectures, and conferences enables graduate students to obtain knowledge of subjects beyond their chosen speciality and to meet visitors from elsewhere in Britain and abroad.

-- a course in Methods and Themes in HSMT, taught in classes during Michaelmas term, and reinforced by lectures on specific issues; and
+- a course in Methods and Themes in HSMT, taught in classes during Michaelmas term, and reinforced by lectures on specific issues

-- four advanced papers, usually taught in small classes and mostly during Hilary term.
+- four advanced option courses, usually taught in small classes and mostly during Hilary term of both years.

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the second year of the programme, so that you will be well placed to make a doctoral application.